awsdocs/aws-codecommit-user-guide/doc_source/getting-started-cc.md

 1. \(Optional\) Choose **Add tag** to add one or more repository tags \(a custom attribute label that helps you organize and manage your AWS resources\) to your repository\.
 For more information, see [Tagging Repositories in AWS CodeCommit](how-to-tag-repository.md)\.

+1. \(Optional\) Select **Enable Amazon CodeGuru Reviewer for Java** if this repository will contain Java code, and you want to have CodeGuru Reviewer analyze that Java code\.
+CodeGuru Reviewer uses multiple machine learning models to find Java code defects and to automatically suggest improvements and fixes in pull requests\.
+For more information, see the Amazon CodeGuru Reviewer User Guide\.

 1. Choose **Create**\.

 ![\[Creating a repository from the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-create-repository.png)